The test data can be split into three categories:

 largest challenge with VSR is rendering high-resolution reflections in regions where Gaussian distribution is sparse.
 This mostly concerns the relighting of

-highly reflective transparent surfaces, so would present major problems when filming cars for advertisement using a VS stage.
+highly reflective transparent surfaces, so would present major problems when filming cars for advertisement using a VP stage.

 We believe this issue mainly lies with our choice of adaptive Gaussian densification scheme.
 We use the vanilla approach that instances points based on the